 Why do we need technical communication?

-We all deal with a host of complex systems at home and at work – from computers to cars, consumer products to business procedures – and the need for accurate and accessible documentation to explain them has never been greater.
+We all deal with complex systems at home and at work – from computers to cars, consumer products to business procedures.
+The need for accurate and accessible documentation to explain them has never been greater.

 If people cannot use a product or service, or cannot find out how to solve problems they might come across, they are less likely to use or buy it.
-This means organisations need to create and manage content such as: Help pages, user guides, manuals, installation instructions, operating and safety procedures, business processes, training materials, chatbots, and even the text embedded into the product itself.
+This means organisations need to create and manage content that guides users.

 Technical communication is all around you